 \section{Tight-binding model and nonequilibrium Green's function}

-The experiment \cite{5} with gas exposure indicates that the sensor response ($\Delta I/{I_0}$) is zero for pristine SWCN and as DNA is applied on SWCN the sensor response changes.
-Since the ss-DNA sequence is a linear chain we can model the ss-DNA-decorated SWCN using a one-dimensional tight-binding Hamiltonian where the electron hops between two carbon atoms attached to the DNA bases with different hopping integrals and on-site energies at different times.
-In our formalism, the effect of the gas flow and DNA functionalization in the channel can be modelled by a time-dependent potential.
-Here, we model the effect by the time-dependent hopping integrals and on-site energy in a self-consistence manner \cite{9}.
+The experiment \cite{12} with gas exposure indicates that the sensor response ($\Delta I/{I_0}$) is zero for pristine SWNT, and as DNA is applied on SWNT the sensor response changes.
+When SWNTs are coated with DNA the bases bind to SWNTs through vdW forces and by forces due to their mutual polarization, which results in a charge transfer from DNA to the SWNT \cite{13,18,19,20}.
+The gas molecules get adsorbed on SWNTs through vdW forces and/or mutual polarization between the gas molecules and the DNA-SWNT complex \cite{27}.
+The interaction of gas molecules with DNA-decorated SWNT causes charge redistribution leading to a fractional charge transfer from the Gas-DNA-base complex to the SWNT \cite{27}.
+This is responsible for the change in sensor current.
+It is assumed that the charge transfer from the Gas-DNA-base complex to the SWNT is larger than the charge transfer from DNA base to the SWNT, as the net charge transfer from DNA base to the SWNT is found to be small \cite{18}.
+Since the ss-DNA sequence is a linear chain, and only those nearest-neighbour carbon atoms contribute to the changes in current which interact with the DNA bases, so we model the ss-DNA-decorated SWNT using a one-dimensional tight-binding Hamiltonian for the SWNT, where the electron hops between carbon atoms with different hopping integrals and on-site energies at different times.
+In our formalism, the effect of gas flow and DNA functionalization in the channel can be modelled by a time-dependent potential.
+Here, we model the effect by the time-dependent hopping integrals and on-site energy in a self-consistence manner \cite{30}.

-Now we investigate the electronic transport through the model system using the time-dependent NEGF formalism.
-For this, a tight-binding model of the SWCN and Gas-DNA complex is set up.
-In this microscopic tight-binding model, there are two approximations: the first approximation is the tight-binding between the carbon atoms of SWCN and the second is the interaction between the carbon atoms of SWCN and Gas-DNA-base complex \cite{6,10}, where we assume that the carbon atom interacts with the nearest-neighbor DNA base.
+Now we investigate electronic transport through the model system using the time-dependent NEGF formalism.
+For this, a tight-binding model of the SWNT and Gas-DNA complex is set up.
+In this microscopic tight-binding model, there are two approximations: the first approximation is the tight-binding between the carbon atoms of SWNT and the second is the interaction between the carbon atoms of SWNT and Gas-DNA-base complex, where we assume that the carbon atom interacts with the nearest-neighbour DNA base.